 Ms. Lee advises on the international protection of investments (notably under bilateral investment treaties, the Energy Charter Treaty and investor-state contracts) and represents her clients in associated disputes.
 She has also advised extensively on maritime boundary issues, treaty drafting and interpretation, the interaction between public international law and domestic law, international sanctions and human rights.
 Following a six-month secondment to the legal department of Liberty, the human rights organisation, she has continued to work, pro bono, on human rights issues, notably in relation to proceedings before the European Court of Human Rights and submissions to the United Nations.

 Noted by The Legal 500 UK as “an exceptional talent,” Ms. Lee is recommended for International Arbitration in the 2021 edition of the guide.
 She has been described as “the superstar in the group,” who is “whip smart and has excellent attention to detail.”
-She is also recommended for Public International Law in Chambers UK (2020), where sources describe her as “really outstanding” and “very knowledgeable about PIL.”
+She is also recommended for Public International Law in Chambers UK (2021), where sources describe her as “an outstanding individual.
+She is fantastic - extremely able and very impressive in action.”
 She has also received praise for her “natural ability,” with clients saying “you can trust her to come into a case and run it well.”
 In previous editions of the guide, she is noted as having “a rich experience in international investment arbitrations and is quick to spot the key issues.”
 Chambers has previously noted that she is “praised by commentators as ‘highly committed to her cases and tremendously organised.’”
-She is also named by Who’s Who Legal as a leading lawyer for arbitration, which notes that she is “a consummate professional and lawyer” and is known for her “very impressive” work on international commercial and public international law disputes.
+She is also named by Who’s Who Legal (2021) as a leading lawyer for arbitration.
+The guide has noted that she is “a consummate professional and lawyer” and is known for her “very impressive” work on international commercial and public international law disputes.

 In addition to her legal experience, Ms. Lee has passed Levels 1, 2 and 3 of the CFA exams (Chartered Financial Analyst).
 She is therefore particularly proficient in assisting clients with quantum-related aspects of their dispute and liaising with quantum experts.